DaughterOfZaun/League-of-Jinx/docs/index.md

 The main difference from its predecessor (apart from the fact that many systems were improved, added or rewritten) was the transition from custom scripts (which had to be written by enthusiasts together with the server) to original scripts (supplied with the game up until version 1.0.0.133).<br>
 However, like its predecessor, it uses client version 4.20, so it suffers from a mismatch between the version of scripts used on the server side and the version of resources and configs on the client side.
-Therefore, only those **champions and items that were added before 1.0.0.133 and did not change untill 4.20 work best**.
+Therefore, only those **champions and items that were added before 1.0.0.133 and did not change untill 4.20 work**.
 Anything added or reworked after 1.0.0.132 - doesn't work.<br>
 <small>There is a version that uses the old client, but it has not been released publicly.<br>An alternative solution would be to port resources from the old client to the new one.</small>

 ## FAQ